-- Transmetropolitan has these, which all seem to come with an AI.
+- Transmetropolitan has these in the form of makers, which all seem to come with an AI and require large blocks of non-radioactive material as a base.
 Spider's mafia-made one spends most of it's time producing drugs.
 For itself.

 - Tintin and the Lake of Sharks features a semi-functional duplicator developed by Professor Calculus, and Hilarity Ensues when Rastapopoulos steals it and attempts to use it for his own ends.

 - Using the Star Trek: The Next Generation Technical Manual as a reference, Bait and Switch (STO) has a mention that one of the supplies the USS Bajor takes on when she docks at Deep Space 9 is "replicator mass" (because replicating stuff from pure energy would require frankly ludicrous amounts of power).